mingunC/cb1/EMAIL-NOTIFICATIONS-README.md

 **Q: Can I customize the email templates?**
 A: Yes, edit the SQL functions to modify email content.

-**Q: How much does email sending cost?**
-A: Resend offers 100 free emails/day, then $0.001 per email.
+**Q: Do I need a paid Mailgun account?**
+A: Free tier works for development.
+Paid plan recommended for production.

-**Q: Can I use a different email service?**
+**Q: Can I still use Resend instead?**
+A: Yes!
+Use `supabase-email-function-english.js` instead of the Mailgun version.

+**Q: How do I switch from Resend to Mailgun?**
-A: Yes, modify the Edge Function to use SendGrid, Mailgun, etc.
+A: Just redeploy the Edge Function with the Mailgun version and update environment variables.

-**Q: Are the old Korean emails deleted?**
-A: No, they're replaced.
-You can find them in the old SQL file.
+**Q: What about EU data residency?**
+A: Mailgun supports EU region.
+Update the API endpoint in the function.

 ## 👏 Contributing